 Clustering at scale: parallel computing and MapReduce

-- Map — split the data into chunks and give each chunk to a separate task, which clusters its points locally and emits a compact description of each partial cluster (centroid or medoid, count, and spread statistics such as the sum of distances, the maximum distance, and the sum of squared distances to other points).
+- Map splits the data into chunks and gives each to a separate task, which clusters its own points and emits a compact description of each partial cluster: a centroid or medoid, a count, and spread statistics such as the sum of distances, the maximum distance and the sum of squared distances.

-- Reduce — a task collects all those partial-cluster descriptions and merges the ones that belong together into the final clustering.
+- Reduce collects those partial descriptions and merges the ones that belong together into a final clustering.

-- Streaming / online variants (streaming k-means, online mini-batch) handle data that never stops arriving, re-estimating cluster descriptions as new points flow in — the dynamic case where centroids must be continually recomputed.
+- Streaming variants (streaming k-means, online mini-batch) handle data that never stops arriving, re-estimating cluster descriptions as points flow in.
+This is the case where centroids must be recomputed continually rather than fitted once.

-The underlying lesson is unchanged from the MapReduce era: cluster the chunks in parallel, then cluster the summaries.
+The lesson survives the tooling churn intact: cluster the chunks in parallel, then cluster the summaries.

 Real-world applications of clustering

-- Document and topic clustering — organize articles, tickets or reviews by theme, typically by embedding the text and clustering the vectors.
+- Document and topic clustering organizes articles, support tickets or reviews by theme, now almost always by embedding the text and clustering the vectors.
+The BERTopic pipeline described earlier is the default shape.

-- Image segmentation — group pixels into regions for computer vision and medical imaging.
+- Image segmentation groups pixels into regions for computer vision and medical imaging.

-- Recommendation — cluster users or items to power "customers like you" suggestions.
+- Recommendation clusters users or items to power "customers like you" suggestions.

-- Web and marketing analytics — cluster traffic sources or landing pages; the original motivation for this article was grouping referral channels by visits and pages-per-visit to see which behave alike.
+- Web and marketing analytics clusters traffic sources or landing pages.
+The original motivation for this article was grouping referral channels by visits and pages-per-visit to see which behaved alike.

-Every one of these depends on having a clean, well-structured dataset to cluster in the first place — often assembled by web scraping and then deduplicated and normalized.
-If building and maintaining that collection pipeline is not where you want to spend your time, Scraping.Pro delivers ready-to-analyze datasets — scraped, cleaned and structured to your schema — and can run AI processing such as classification and entity extraction as part of the same pipeline.
+Every one of these depends on a clean, well-structured dataset existing in the first place, usually assembled by web scraping and then deduplicated and normalized.
+Duplicates deserve particular attention before clustering, because a record that appears five times pulls a centroid toward itself five times and can manufacture a cluster out of a data-collection artifact.
+Where assembling and maintaining that pipeline is not the work you want to be doing, Scraping.Pro delivers datasets already scraped, cleaned and structured to a schema, and can run AI processing such as classification and entity extraction in the same pass.

 The bottom line